 The location will enable both local and international fans to easily access the stadium during the World Cup.

-The design of the stadium is inspired from gahfiya, the traditional Arabian woven headgear worn by men.
+The design of the stadium is inspired by gahfiya, the traditional Arabian woven headgear worn by men.
 The circular stadium features an ultramodern roof and is adorned by an intricate pattern on the exterior, which is found on the gahfiya.

 The design symbolises Qatar’s youth and the country’s rise as a key player in the global sporting scene.
 The stadium includes a 20,000-seat arena, which will be dismantled after the completion of the World Cup and donated to developing countries in Asia and Africa.